 These ideas are not new to the world of social psychology.
 In 1895, a French psychologist named Gustave Le Bon published The Crowd.
 The book suggested that when people form a crowd, the ideas of the crowd take over.
 Like a contagious virus, everyone gets swept up.
 He also suggested that crowd mentality is intellectually weak, emotional, and brings people to a more primitive level.

 Le Bon’s work inspired many psychologists to build on these ideas, but it wasn’t until 1952 that the term “deindividualization” was used.
 Psychologists Leon Festinger, Albert Pepitone, and Theodore Newcomb are often credited as the first to coin the term “deindividualization.”
 They expanded on Le Bon’s ideas, setting the foundation for the idea of deindividualization into the concept as we know it today.

 In 1969, Philip Zimbardo suggested that “normally inhibited behavior” wasn’t just something that resulted in hazing deaths or political violence.
 He expanded the ideas of deindividualization to include more positive examples, which I’ll get to in a minute.
 Of course, Zimbardo isn’t exactly tied to positive results himself.
-If you’ve seen my video on the Stanford Prison Experiment, you might remember that Zimbardo was behind the entire demonstration.
-If you haven’t seen it, I suggest you watch it after this video.
+You might remember that Zimbardo was behind the entire demonstration.

 As with all ideas in social psychology, researchers have continued to define and develop the idea of deindividualization to fit in with the ever-changing world.